 What is Ssamjang?

-At Korean restaurants, you’ll typically see Ssamjang dipping sauce served on a small plate with a drizzle of sesame oil and slices of raw garlic and jalapeno.
+At Korean restaurants, you’ll see Ssamjang dipping sauce served on a small plate with a drizzle of sesame oil and slices of raw garlic and jalapeno.

 Classically, Ssamjang is served with samgyupsal or Korean fried pork belly.
 But it tastes good with virtually any grilled meat or vegetables.
 An essential sauce when eating Korean BBQ!